What is holding you back from achieving your goals?

 The goal is progress, not perfection.

-Related video: Tony Robbins on how to get over your fear of failure
+Related video: How to get over your fear of failure

 Fear #3: Confusion